MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 # Prerequisites for the Microsoft Tunnel in Intune

 Before you can install the Microsoft Tunnel VPN gateway for Microsoft Intune, you must configure prerequisites.
-Prerequisites include use of a Linux server that runs Docker to host the Tunnel server software.
+Prerequisites include use of a Linux server that runs containers to host the Tunnel server software.
 You'll also need to configure your network, firewalls, and proxies to support communications for the Microsoft Tunnel.

 At a high level, you’ll need the following to use the Microsoft Tunnel:

 - An Azure subscription.
 - An Intune subscription.
-- Linux server that runs Docker.
-This server can be on-premises or in the cloud.
+- A Linux server that runs containers.
+This server can be on-premises or in the cloud:
+  - Podman for Red Hat Enterprise Linux (RHEL) 8.4 or later
+  - Docker for all other Linux distributions
 - A Transport Layer Security (TLS) certificate for the Linux server to secure connections from devices to the Tunnel Gateway server.
 - Devices that run Android or iOS/iPadOS.